cksource/mrgit/README.md

 ### pull

 Pulls changes in existing repositories.
+It does not change branches in the repositories and pull the changes even if the repository contains uncommitted changes.

 Examples: